secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/gmbh-benefits-germany/index.html.md

 - If you are a member of the statutory health insurance, you are entitled to a maximum maternity allowance of 13 euros per day during the Maternity Protection Period.
 GitLab will supplement your pay so that you receive 100% of your salary for the duration of the Maternity Protection Period.
 - If you are privately insured and receive a daily sickness allowance during the Maternity Protection Period, GitLab will supplement your pay so that you receive 100% of your salary for the duration of the Maternity Protection Period.
 - If you are privately insured and will not receive a daily sickness allowance, you may qualify for a one-time payment of up to 210 euros from the [Federal Social Security Office](https://www.bundesamtsozialesicherung.de/de/mutterschaftsgeld/ueberblick/).
 GitLab will supplement your pay so that you receive 100% of your salary for the duration of the Maternity Protection Period.
     - GitLab may receive reimbursement of these payments from the team member's health insurance carrier.
-Please provide Total Rewards with the name of your insurance provider and Versichertennummer (insurance number).
+Please provide the Absence Management team at `leaves@gitlab.com` with the name of your insurance provider and Versichertennummer (insurance number).
-    - Total Rewards will then send payroll the team member's insurance details.
+    - The Absence Management team will then send payroll the team member's insurance details.
 - If [eligible](https://about.gitlab.com/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave), paid Parental Leave at GitLab will start from the beginning of the Maternity Protection Period and run concurrently with any statutory allowances, if applicable.
 - If you wish to take Parental Leave directly after your Maternity Protection Period ends, you may do so.
 If eligible, GitLab will pay up to 16 weeks of your total leave (including Maternity Protection), the rest will be unpaid.